chinamike65/hugo-tuolesi/content/book3/book3en.md

 The "Prajna Paramita Sutra" explicitly teaches the profound order of the Path, while the hidden meaning teaches the vast order of the Path.

-The very deep Path sequence was passed on to Manjushri by the Buddha, and Manjushri passed it on to Nagarjuna, and later formed the deep insight sect Dao sequence; the vast Dao sequence was passed on by the Buddha to Maitreya Bodhisattva.
-He created Maitreya's Five Sutras, such as the "Abhisamaya-alaṅkāra sutra", also known as the Five Dharmas of Maitreya, as a teaching of the path to enlightenment, and passed it on to Asanga Bodhisattva.
+The very deep Path sequence was passed on to Manjushri by the Buddha, and Manjushri passed it on to Nagarjuna, and later formed the deep insight sect **Dao** sequence; the vast **Dao** sequence was passed on by the Buddha to Maitreya Bodhisattva.
+He created Maitreya's Five Sutras, also known as the Five Dharmas of Maitreya, such as the "Abhisamaya-alaṅkāra sutra", as a teaching of the path to enlightenment, and passed it on to Asanga Bodhisattva.
 Later, the path of the Guangxing School was formed.

 In this way, in ancient India, two different lineages, deep insight and broad practice, were formed.